siberianfox/g2wiki/g2-in-Studio6.md

 #define SAM3XA_SERIES (SAM3X4 || SAM3X8 || SAM3A4 || SAM3A8)
 </pre>

-* You will also need to comment out the setup() and loop() functions in main.cpp as these are undefined, or add these functions in main or somewhere accessible to main.
+* You will also need to add (or comment out) setup() and loop() functions in main.cpp.
 Here's the code for the classic LED blinky test:
 <pre>
 int led = 13;
 void setup() {